marnec/plot_ann/README.md

 3. Change the `edge_colors`:
     * `edge_colors=True` will set colors automatically (C0 for input layer and C1 for everything else)
-    * `edge_colors=List` will set colors specified in the list starting from top-most input the first layer and prociding towards the bottom and then towards the right (if the list is shorter than the number of edges default color is applied)
+    * `edge_colors=List` will set colors specified in the list starting from top-most input the first layer and proceeding towards the bottom and then towards the right (if the list is shorter than the number of edges default color is applied)

 ```python